Midtown Savannah Homes for Sale

 Midtown is convenient to all Savannah area attractions and is within minutes to all areas of the city and the islands.
 Savannah real estate development in the Midtown area began in the 1930’s with Ardsley Park being the first Savannah subdivision.
 Ardsley Park and the neighboring Chatham Crescent feature many Victorian homes are on the National Register of Historic Districts.

-Nearby Daffin Park is a 1950’s suburb with ranch style homes.
-The area is known for its 8o acres of park with a dozen tennis courts, playground, swimming pool, football field and basketball courts and a lake with spray fountains and public areas.
-Grayson Stadium, home of the Savannah Sand Gnats baseball team is also located in Daffin Park.
+Nearby Daffin Park is known for its 8o acres of park with a dozen tennis courts, playground, swimming pool, football field and basketball courts and a lake with spray fountains and public areas.
+Grayson Stadium, home of the Savannah Bananas baseball team is also located in Daffin Park.
 Daffin Park was designed in 1907 and features ancient oaks and relaxing vistas.

 Midtown Savannah links downtown to the Southside via Victory Drive, a 19.8 mile stretch of urban highway that was constructed in 1919 and serves as a memorial to honor WWI soldiers who died in combat.
 Palmetto trees line the boulevard as a reminder of those who served.

 Where the locals go